LuiseQuoss/ebvcube/README.md

 It’s nice to see the global distribution, but how is the change of that datacube (non forest birds) over time?
 Let’s take a look at the average.
-The function returns the values, catch them\!
+The function returns the values, catch them!

 ``` r
 #get the averages and plot